Close Banner

 Best Time to Go to Disneyland - Avengers Campus

-Even during the busiest times, there are ways to skip the lines and make the most of your time.
-Here are our best tips to reduce waits!
-Take advantage of the paid Genie+ system to skip the standby lines and use the Lightning Lane for select attractions.
-Again, our best advice is to purchase your tickets and make your Disneyland theme park reservations as soon as possible to secure your spot.
-Reservation availability is released 180 days in advance (or 90 days for Magic Key holders).
-You'll get the best price on Genie+ if you purchase it with your tickets as the price can fluctuate for day-of-use purchases.
-Be sure to check out our Jump Start guide for everything you need to know about planning in advance, all in one place!
+• Our best advice is to purchase your tickets and make your Disneyland theme park reservations as soon as possible to secure your spot.
+Reservation availability is released 240 days in advance (or 90 days for Magic Key holders).
+You'll get the best price on Lightning Lane Multi Pass if you purchase it with your tickets, as the price can fluctuate for day-of-use purchases.

 Ta-da!
-There it is — the best time to go to Disneyland in 2024 and 2025!
+There it is — the best time to visit Disneyland in 2026!
 Don't froget that you can purchase discount Disneyland tickets from your favorite frogs!
 For more planning essentials, check out our Jump Start guide for everything you need to know, all in one place.
 Ribbit!

 Related: 40 Tips to Maximize Your Time at Disneyland